TonyM1958/FoxESS-Cloud/README.md

 ```

 + time_span determines the period covered by the data, for example, 'hour' or 'day'
-+ d is a text string containing a date and time in the format 'yyyy-mm-dd hh:mm:ss'
++ d is a text string containing a date and time in the format 'yyyy-mm-dd hh:mm:ss'.
+The default is yesterday
-+ v is a variable, or list of variables
++ v is a variable, or list of variables (see below)
 + energy is optional - see following section.

 The list of variables that can be queried is stored in raw_vars.
 There is also a pred-defined list power_vars that lists the main power values provided by the inverter.